Table of Contents Show

-To help you decide which one would suit you best, this article takes a close look at both property types.
+To help you decide between condo vs. townhouse, we take a close look at both property types.
 If it’s clear in your mind what you’re looking for in a property, then it should look pretty obvious which one is the right fit for you.

 What is a Condo?What is a Condo?

 Similar to a townhouse, but unlike a co-op, a condo is a real property that you own.
 You get your deed and tax bill that you’ll own free and clear.
 You’ll still be bound by some rules and restrictions from the condo board.
 But at nothing like the level you would experience in a co-op apartment.
 You’ll also pay common charges to cover the buildings management fees and operating costs.
 This frees you from any responsibility to look after maintenance and building upkeep.
 But you’ll still be responsible for any maintenance in your lot.
 While you will have to share the building with other residents, you’ll also get access to the building’s amenities.
 For instance, a pool, gym, restaurant or roof deck.

 What is a Townhouse?What is a Townhouse?

 With a townhouse, you get to purchase a real property that you fully own, but there will be no condo board telling you what to do or restricting your options to do renovations.
 No condo board also means the sales process is a lot faster and smoother.
 As such, you can expect to close a lot quicker.
 Also, buying a townhouse means owning an actual house rather than an apartment.
 They typically come with two or more floors and often include a backyard, deck, terrace, and are usually located on quiet tree-lined streets.